 No excessive sawing or chewing is needed for this meal.
 Your jaw and forearms will thank you.

-Charcoal And Wood Smokers Give You Juicier BBQ
+Charcoal & Wood Smokers Give you Juicier BBQ

 Much of the flavor of meat comes from fat.
 As you slow cook your meat, the fat is rendered, and gelatin and collagen are broken down into oily juices.